ljackson96/programming-univbasics-nds-nds-to-insight-with-methods-repetition-lab/README.md

 ## Lab

-In the lab you're going to write a method that uses First-Order methods.
+In the lab you're going to write a method that uses First-Order methods to do its work.

 ## Conclusion